Ronco Canavese: Great Monday

 Lo Gran Dilun de Ronc, literally the Great Monday of Ronco, was an old village festival celebrated on the Monday after Pentecost (the "big Monday" following Whitsunday) that had fallen out of practice in the late 20th century.
 In 2022, community leaders and the local Pro Loco decided to bring back Lo Gran Dilun, turning it into an annual event once more.
 The festival's revival has been a success: for example, in May 2023 the day-long celebration included a well-attended Mass at the parish church of San Giusto and festivities where residents from all the frazioni (hamlets) came together.
 Many participants donned costumi caratteristici della Valle Soana – the traditional valley costumes.

 According to the mayor's statements and local news coverage, the goal of resurrecting Lo Gran Dilun is to create a new occasion for social cohesion and to ensure that ancient communal celebrations "never fade from memory".

 Sports

 Historical Alpine sports and traditions

 Sports and outdoor pursuits have deep roots in Ronco Canavese's alpine culture.
 In the late 19th and early 20th centuries, mountaineering gained popularity as explorers and locals alike tackled the surrounding peaks (the Torre di Lavina at 3,308 m was already noted as “the most beautiful summit of Val Soana” by 1920).
 Winter pastimes included informal skiing and scialpinismo (ski mountaineering) on local slopes before modern lifts existed.
 Traditional village games were also important social activities; bocce (boules) has long been a favorite in Ronco's piazzas.
 This pastime continues today.
 In 2022, the town inaugurated a new pétanque court at its sports ground to support local boules players.

-Piero Martin, born in Ronco in 1899, became a top-tier footballer.
-He played right-back for Torino F.C. and was part of the club's championship-winning squad in the 1920s.
-A generation later, Osvaldo Picchiottino (b.
-1932) emerged as an alpine ski racer: he won the Italian national slalom championship in 1961 and went on to coach the Italian women's national ski team in the 1960s.